Tutorial: Variable speed fan for Raspberry temperature controller

 main()

-This script will print the list of available sensors on your system if it cannot find the sensor. coretemp.
+This script will print the list of available sensors on your system if it cannot find the sensor. cpu_thermal.
 By running the script, you will be able to see which sensor names are present, and you can adjust the code accordingly to read the temperature from the correct sensor.

 Temperature reading program and fan speed adjustment

 To read the CPU temperature of a Raspberry Pi 4 and generate a PWM signal with a duty cycle proportional to the CPU temperature, we will use, as we have seen before, the library psutil. to obtain the CPU temperature and, again, the library rpi-hardware-pwm to generate the PWM signal.
-Below, I provide you with a program that does this:

 from rpi_hardware_pwm import HardwarePWM